ElectricRCAircraftGuy/eRCaGuy_hello_world/README.md

 ├── arduino
 │   └── todo.txt
 ├── bash
+│   ├── Link to ElectricRCAircraftGuy--PDF2SearchablePDF [THIS IS A SOLID BASH EXAMPLE!].desktop
+│   ├── Link to PDF2SearchablePDF--pdf2searchablepdf.sh at master · ElectricRCAircraftGuy--PDF2SearchablePDF.desktop
 │   └── todo.txt
 ├── c
-│   ├── hello_world
+│   ├── c - Where do we use .i files and how do we generate them? - Stack Overflow.desktop │   ├── hello_world
 │   ├── hello_world.c
 │   ├── hello_world_sleep